AdamBoley/Project-Beergate/README.md

 I considered that the navbar was too busy.
 Previously, the number of navbar items had caused rendering and sizing issues.
 Whilst this had been dealt with by increasing the breakpoint at which the navbar collapsed, significantly expanding the size and scope of the project in future, such as by enabling all AllAuth account functionality, could prove problematic.
 Hence, I moved the My Reviews, Sign-out and Change Password links into a dropdown menu.
 This makes the navbar much cleaner.

 Much like the search_results page, I considered that the queryset used to populate the index page could contain hundreds of records.
 Whilst perfectly sufficient for basic navigation, the extant pagination method provided by the walkthrough project would not work well for hundreds of records.
-Hence, I implemented the improved pagination feature designed for the search_results page.
+Hence, I implemented the improved pagination feature designed for the search_results page, which provides links to each paginated page.
 This also helps to maintain a consistent pagination style.

 Should BeerGate become an active beer review site, the size of the database could quickly expand.
 Since the extant sorting, filtering and search functions order the constructed queryset by timestamp, this means that older reviews would quickly become 'buried' in the database, so to speak, as they would be so far along the pagination track that they would be rarely, if ever, accessed.
 This might be referred to as the 'Google Search Problem', as it commonly acknowledged that when doing a Google Search, few people ever go beyond the first page when looking for a viable search result.
 To overcome this, I wanted to implement a randomiser feature that would take the user to a random review.
 This proved difficult, but ultimately surmountable.